- Heritage Center

 The Grayslake Heritage Center & Museum represents years of planning and cooperation.
 Working together, the Village of Grayslake and the Grayslake Historical Society opened the new facility on August 15, 2010.
-This state of the art history museum features multiple exhibition galleries, a classroom, a community room, archives and collections storage.
+This state of the art history museum features multiple exhibition galleries, a community room, archives and collections storage.
 It incorporates the original Village Hall, a former one-room school house moved to the site and expanded in 1895.

 The Village of Grayslake and the Grayslake Historical Society worked together to secure financial support for the facility.
 The Grayslake Historical Society raised funds for the design work of a permanent exhibition and capital for collections and archival storage.
 The Village committed financial support for a public building through an agreement which generated funds from a cogeneration plant at the local landfill.
 The Village also secured a generous $250,000 donation from the Esper Petersen Foundation and committed additional dollars to see the project through to fruition.
 Of the roughly $2.16 million required to complete the project, more than $1.75 million came from the private sector.